 Although the manufacturer and Food and Drug Administration have not initiated a recall, this has not stopped legal action from allegedly injured consumers.

 Injectafer lawsuits against Injectafer manufacturers contend Injectafer's makers failed to warn that Injectafer treatments were unsafe or effective during clinical trials.

 Adult iron deficiency anemia is a common medical condition in which the blood lacks adequate healthy red blood cells due to insufficient iron levels, according to the Mayo Clinic .

 Without enough iron, the body can't produce hemoglobin, a substance in red blood cells that enables them to carry oxygen.
-As a result, adult iron deficiency anemia causes a range of life threatening symptoms including:
+As a result, adult iron deficiency anemia causes a range of serious adverse reactions including:

 - Severe fatigue

 - Chest pain, fast heartbeat or shortness of breath

 - Acute hemolytic anemia

 - Inflammation or soreness of the tongue

 - Unusual cravings for non-nutritive substances, such as ice, dirt or starch